Infineon/IFX007T-Motor-Control/examples/For_H_bridge/README.md

 # Half Bridge setup

 Status: compiling, not tested
-Pictures follow.
+Picturs follow.

-This example is the easiest way to get into it: Just take a normal DC motor.
+This example shows, how you can turn a motor in both directions.
-Connect one pin to 'V' and the other pin to ground.
+Just take a normal DC motor.
+Connect one pin to 'U' and the other pin to 'V'.
 The pin assignment between your Arduino Uno and the BLDC shield is as follows:

 Inhabit pins:
 INHU = 6